julian-vargo/Praat-Mass-Analyzer/README.md

 The script automatically collects the following parameters for each phone segment in a sound file.
 By default, each measurement is gathered at 10% intervals throughout each phone:
 - Formants (F1-F5)
-    - You can optionally gather formants using a Least Squares Linear Regression-based algorithm of the first three formants to optimize the smoothness of the LPC formant tracking.
+    - *In beta, not found on the current user interface*: You can optionally gather formants using a Least Squares Linear Regression-based algorithm of the first three formants to optimize the smoothness of the LPC formant tracking.
     - This idea was based on Santiago Barreda's very elaborate FastTrack plugin for Praat, but I wanted to integrate a regression that could work within a single Praat script that also extracted non-formant measurements.
     - LSRL optimization is currently in beta and doesn't show up in the UI.
 Email me if you'd like help setting this up!
 - Pitch (F0)